Gameplushy/GraphQL/README.md

 ### Using the exe found [here](https://github.com/Gameplushy/GraphQL/releases/tag/full-release)
 Execute the exe file.
 Follow the given URL (`Now listening on: http://localhost:<port number>`)).
 Add to the URL `/graphql`.
 This will open a BananaCakeTop (GraphQL testing page).
 All you have to do is click "Create Document" the first time and you will be able to test the API using this page.

+## Having trouble with the SQL connection?
+You might want to use the [in-memory branch](https://github.com/Gameplushy/GraphQL/tree/in-memory) instead.